ten-protocol/go-ten/design/randomness_design.md

 ## Scope

-The purpose of this document is to describe how randomness is generated exposed to Obscuro smart contracts.
+The purpose of this document is to describe how randomness is generated and exposed to Obscuro smart contracts.

 ## Overview